Anxiety and Stress – What’s The Difference?

 Stress refers to any thought, situation, or event that provokes anger, nervousness, or frustration.
 Different things stress different people out.

-For some it could be a traumatic breakup.
-For others it could be a poor job performance.
-Still others may feel stress when something reminds them of a trauma.
+For some it could be relationship issues with friends or family, but for others it could be related to a specific event or project they are involved in.
+Still others may feel stress when something reminds them of a previously experienced trauma.

 Anxiety is often provoked by stress, but they’re not the same thing.
 Anxiety is the uneasiness, fear, or worry you sometimes feel.